schatzcenter/CBREC/README.md

 * Reference fate of unremoved biomass (prescribed burn or left in place)
 * Supply chain characteristics

 Additional methodological documentation can be found on the C-BREC Model website.
-The C-BREC model was originally developed as part of the [California Biopower Impact Project](https://schatzcenter.org/cbip/).
+The C-BREC model was originally developed as part of the [California Biopower Impact Project](https://schatzcenter.org/cbip/) and maintained by the [Schatz Energy Research Center](https://schatzcenter.org/cbrec).
 The remote repository for this model can be found at [github.com/SchatzCenter/CBREC](https://github.com/SchatzCenter/CBREC).

 ## Installation